Contact

 As you can see, the slightest increase or decrease in cost per square foot can have a huge difference in how much condo fees you’ll have as an owner.

-A difference of $150 multiplied by 12 months a year is a substantial chunk of cash ($1800) and you must be aware of the cost of condo fees when determining the affordability of a particular property.
+A difference of $150 multiplied by 12 months a year is a substantial chunk of cash ($1800).
+Do your due diligence, and be aware of the cost of condo fees when determining the affordability of a particular property.

 • Older buildings tend to have higher condo fees because they require more maintenance